Fire and rescue services

 More information:

-If you're a dual citizen, this limits the consular services we can give if you're arrested or detained.
+If you're a dual national, our ability to provide consular services if you're arrested or detained is severely limited.

 Venezuela has national service obligations.
 You may have to comply if you're a male dual citizen aged 18 years or older.